top of page

 Puradesa Therapy

-Therapy and Counselling for Carers
+Therapy for Carers

 Specialist Support Services

-Caring for others is rewarding—but it’s also demanding, exhausting, and often overwhelming.
+Caring for others is rewarding, but it’s also demanding, exhausting, and often overwhelming.
 Many carers face challenges like constant stress, feeling unseen, struggling to set boundaries, and losing sight of their own wellbeing.
 That’s where my services come in.

 I offer tailored support designed to help you: